Neural network spectral robustness under perturbations of the underlying graph: Discussion

-Lastly, the reference remarks on spectral distribution of the modularity matrix (i.e., in the large $N$ limit, also the spectral radius for the adjacency matrix of the non-oriented graph studied).
-The spectrum consisted of a continuous semicircular band of eigenvalues, plus the singular leading eigenvalue.
+Lastly, the reference investigated the spectral distribution of the modularity matrix (i.e., whose spectral radius is, in the large $N$ limit, also the spectral radius for the adjacency matrix of the original non-oriented graph).
+The spectrum consisted of a continuous semicircular band of eigenvalues, and an additional, unique leading eigenvalue.
 As long as the leading eigenvalue is well separated from the semicircular band, there is evidence of community structure in the network; when the leading eigenvalue passes the edge of the band ($\ds z=\sqrt{c_\text{in}+c_\text{out}}$), the community structure is no longer detectable.
-As we have already suggested in Section ~\ref{subgraphs}, the property extends to the case of the oriented random graph that constitutes our study case.
-In Figure ~\ref{wigner} we show, for $N=4$, a sample ($100$ configurations) of the spectrum, observing the separation between eigenvalues, as the modularity of the network changes.
+As we have already suggested in Section ~\ref{subgraphs}, the property appears to extend to the case of the oriented random graph that constitutes our study case.
+In Figure~\ref{wigner} we show, for $N=4$, a sample ($100$ configurations) of the spectrum, observing the separation between eigenvalues, as the modularity of the network changes.
 Since the adjacency matrix is no longer symmetric, the eigenvalues are plotted in the complex plane.
-All eigenvalues are distributed (uniformly?) within the unit disc, except the first two largest in absolute value, which, for $\gamma=1$, are real and significantly larger than 1.
-When the ``community structure'' decreases (e.g., $\gamma$ decreases), first the second largest eigenvalue collides into the unit disc, and starts diffusing around its boundary.
-If we continue decreasing $\gamma$, the leading eigenvalue will also become indistinguishable from the pool distribution.
+All eigenvalues are distributed within the unit disc, except the first two largest in absolute value, which, for $\gamma=1$, are real and significantly larger than 1.
+When beginning to decrease the ``community structure,'' (i.e., $\gamma$ decreases), the second leading eigenvalue collides into the unit disc, and starts diffusing around its boundary.
+If we continue decreasing $\gamma$, the first leading eigenvalue will also become indistinguishable from the pool distribution.